codedbyasim/Weather-App/README.md

 # 🌦️ Weather App

 A sleek and modern weather web application built using **HTML, CSS, and JavaScript** that lets users search for real-time weather data by city.
-It utilizes the **OpenWeatherMap API** to fetch current weather details including temperature, humidity, wind speed, and weather conditions with dynamic icons.
+It utilises the **OpenWeatherMap API** to fetch current weather details, including temperature, humidity, wind speed, and weather conditions with dynamic icons.

 ## 📌 Features